Topics Map > Technical Documentation > Google Doc

 Talking Chips (classroom)

-Facilitating Talking Chips active learning activities in a classroom.
+Using Talking Chips active activities to facilitate discussion in a classroom.

 |Instructor Prep Time||Low|

 |Student Activity Time||Low|